wolfmanjm/kivy-smoothie-host/README.md

 First install the Full XWindows desktop version of Raspberry PI OS on the RPI4b, Bullseye which is here... https://downloads.raspberrypi.org/raspios_armhf/images/raspios_armhf-2021-11-08/2021-10-30-raspios-bullseye-armhf.zip
 (or Buster which is here https://downloads.raspberrypi.org/raspbian/images/raspbian-2020-02-14/).
+(Note touch screens have been reported to have issues with bullseye).

-Then you will need to install kivy (version == 2.0.0) then follow the instructions under header "Running under XWindows on RPI", then install smoopi following the instructions under the "Smoopi install and setup" header.
+Then you will need to install kivy (version == 2.1.0) then follow the instructions under header "Running under XWindows on RPI", then install smoopi following the instructions under the "Smoopi install and setup" header.
 This recipe worked for me under Buster and Bullseye...

     > sudo apt-get update